 - 1. The resident has obtained the permission of his or her roommate(s) to house an overnight guest. - 2.
 No overnight guest is allowed to stay without the permission of ALL of the roommate(s) living in the apartment. - 3.
 The resident is responsible at all times for the conduct of his or her guest(s). - 4.
 Guest(s) must comply with college and residence hall policies. - 5.
 Overnight guest(s) are limited to no more than two consecutive nights and no more than two overnight guests per room. - 6.
-Cohabitation is prohibited amongst any gender. - 7.
+Cohabitation is prohibited amongst any gender.
+This is defined as leaving personal effects, belongings, and other personal items for a prolonged period of time. - 7.
 Residents need to reside overnight in their assigned rooms and may not be registered as overnight guests. - 8.
 Any guest who is in violation of the residence hall policies will be asked to leave the premises by a Residence and Student Life Staff member. - 9.
-Residents who have guests who violate policies may be denied the privilege of hosting guests for the remainder of the year. - 10.
-Guests must check-in with the Residence and Student Life Office and provide a photo I.D., automobile license plate number, as well as emergency telephone numbers. - 11.
+Residents who have guests who violate policies may be denied the privilege of hosting guests for the remainder of the year.

+- 10. Guests must check-in with the Residence and Student Life Office and provide a photo I.D., automobile license plate number, as well as emergency telephone numbers. - 11.
 If a guest is not checked in properly, the following will happen: - 1st Offense will be a fine of \$50 - 2nd Offense will be a fine of \$75 - 3rd Offense will be a fine of \$75 and result in the loss of guest visitation privileges for the year